yanboishere/Bitlayer-Docs/README.md

 # Bitlayer

-the first bitcoin security-equivalent layer2 based on bitvm
+The first bitcoin security-equivalent layer2 based on bitvm

 ## Learn more information